Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 #### 5.2.2 Why Teachers Need Redundancy

-When you teach, you don't just state a fact once—you explain, give examples, rephrase, and verify understanding.
+When you teach, you don't just state a fact once; you explain, give examples, rephrase, and verify understanding.
 This redundancy is **error-correction coding**:

 - **Chain-of-thought** = Showing your work = Redundant paths to the answer
 - **Examples in context** = Multiple instances = Redundant encoding
 - **Self-consistency** = Multiple explanations = Voting over redundant samples

-A teacher who doesn't know the material (low capacity) cannot provide reliable redundancy—they fill the gaps with plausible-sounding nonsense.
+A teacher who doesn't know the material (low capacity) cannot provide reliable redundancy; they fill the gaps with plausible-sounding nonsense.
 This is exactly what hallucinating LLMs do.

 #### 5.2.3 The Fundamental Asymmetry